 Despite these challenges, the number of businesses owned by women continues to grow.
 More than 8.3 million businesses - or 29% of all enterprises - are owned by women (Source: American Express Report on Women-Owned Businesses).
 Women employ 5.5 million employees and are one of the fastest growing segments of the small business community.

-Biz2Credit offers many types of financing for women. .
-Our platform consists of over 1,300 lenders and partners who are willing to provide loans for women business owners.
+Biz2Credit's platform makes available many types of financing for women.
+Our platform consists of extensive network of funding sources and partners who are willing to provide loans for women business owners.
 These lenders range from traditional banks with loan programs for women business owners to the SBA and community microlenders.

 A History of Success

 We have helped hundreds of women secure financing to pay off unwanted debt, improve or expand their business, purchase inventory and equipment, meet seasonality challenges, and fund operating expenses.

 Nisha Khanna, Owner of Sweet & Sassy Salon franchise in Old Bridge, New Jersey said: "With the funding I got through Biz2Credit, I was able to build my store, get inventory in here, and train my staff.
 Of course I would recommend Biz2Credit.
 They were very easy to work with and the process was seamless.
 They find the best banks to work with you."
 Watch Nisha's customer story here.